Pakistan vegetable market bomb kills 16, half of them minority Hazaras

 At least 30 people were wounded in the blast in the southwestern city of Quetta, capital of resource-rich Baluchistan province, officials said.

-Baluchistan is the focus of the $57-billion China Pakistan Economic Corridor, a transport and energy link planned to run from western China to Pakistan’s southern deepwater port of Gwadar.
+Baluchistan is the focus of the $57-billion China Pakistan Economic Corridor, a transport and energy link planned between western China and Pakistan’s southern deepwater port of Gwadar.

 The attack came after a lull of at least a year in violence against the mainly Shi’ite Hazara minority in Baluchistan, though there have been isolated shootings.